Chinmay-Deep-Sahoo/Image-Classification-Under-256KB/README.md

 # Running Live Classification on Arduino Nicla Vision
 After completing the previous sections successfully, you can now proceed with the following steps to perform inference on your trained model for real-world image classification using live camera input from your device.
 1. Open cmd in Windows.
-2. Run the following code to show the classification results in the command prompt.
+2. Run the following command to show the classification results in the command prompt.
 Results includes predicted probability of each class.

          edge-impulse-run-impulse
-3. Run the following code to show the classification results with the live camera feed on your browser like shown [here](#live).
+3. Run the following command to show the classification results with the live camera feed on your browser like shown [here](#live).

          edge-impulse-run-impulse --debug